-Grayson Perry (Turner Prize Winner and UAL Chancellor), Donald Smith (Director of Chelsea Space), Amy Jayne Hughes (V&A Resident Ceramicist) and Cherie Silver (Programme Curator at Chelsea Space) selected Emma Neuberg’s painting, Cloud Buds, for their exciting new public project, The Democratic Dish.
+Grayson Perry (Turner Prize Winner and UAL Chancellor), Donald Smith (Director of Chelsea Space), Amy Jayne Hughes (V&A Resident Ceramicist) and Cherie Silver (Programme Curator at Chelsea Space) select Emma Neuberg’s painting, Cloud Buds, for their exciting new public project, The Democratic Dish.

 Neuberg submitted two designs, Cloud Buds (original drawing above) and Blooms Blur, inspired by two of the original pots illustrated in Mintons’ 1901 catalogue and listed as Pot Numbers “12 Design” and “15 Design.”
 She then distorted them using her signature style in Photoshop and fitted them to the prescribed 11 inch circular template.

 Neuberg’s final design is on show at Chelsea Cafe from 27th November 2018 – 14th January 2019 alongside winning entries by Eva Scott, Ella Rose-Caton and Melissa Newberry-Welcome.
 Several platters were created for the private collections of the judges and the UAL Chelsea Space archives.